zhangqiang4/acrn-hypervisor/doc/tutorials/rdt_configuration.rst

 * The cache must be shared cache (cache shared across multiple CPU cores) and not private cache (cache that is owned by only one CPU core).
-If the cache is private, CAT, CDP, and vCAT have no benefit because the cache is already exclusively used by one core.
+If the cache is private, CAT, CDP have no benefit because the cache is already exclusively used by one core.
 For this reason, the ACRN Configurator will not allow you to configure private cache.